sergibarroso/wireguard-vpn-setup/README.md

 logrotate -d /etc/logrotate.d/nanopi
 ```

-the `-d` flag will list each log file it is considering to rotate.
+The `-d` flag will list each log file it is considering to rotate.

-As logrotate is setup to run daily via cron we don't have to do any further change.
+As Logrotate is set up to run daily via Cron we don't have to do any further change.

 ## SSH hardening

-These are just some good practices to hardening our SSH deamons, specially when they are publically available.
+These are just some good practices to hardening our SSH daemons, especially when they are publically available.

 Add those lines somewhere inside the `/etc/ssh/sshd_config` file: